 Touring Bletchley Park

 We started by taking a walking tour round the grounds.
 The incredibly knowledgeable guide really gave us a feel for what it must be like to have worked at Bletchley during the war.

 The conditions were far from ideal.
 By 1943 there were nearly ten thousand people working 24/7 on eight hour shifts.
 There was no central heating, and with rationing in effect food was scarce.
 Nearly everyone smoked in those days which would have created very unpleasant working conditions.
-Not to mention the fact that as soon as night began to fall lights had to be kept to an absolute minimum because of the blackout.
 In the huts containing the Bombe machines (used to help decipher the codes) and Colossus machines (the world’s first computer) the noise would have been relentless.
+The blackout meant that as soon as night began to fall lights had to be kept to an absolute minimum.

 Step Back in Time at Bletchley Park

 Visiting Bletchley Park really is like stepping back in time.
 Great care has been taken to help you immerse yourself in the experience.
 Small speakers are situated throughout the grounds.
 More than once I stepped out of the way of a truck I thought was behind me.
 In reality, no vehicles allowed on the grounds.
 We also heard Spitfire aircraft and the sound of voices outside.
 You can see – and hear – the codebreaking machines at work.
-Patient guides spend ages explaining exactly how the machines were set so the codes could be broken.
+Patient guides spend ages explaining exactly how the machines were designed and set up so the codes could be broken.

-The buildings have been dressed to make it look as though it is still wartime – and as if the people working there have simply stepped away for a moment.
-A handbag sits by the leg of a desk, a coat is draped over a chair, and a coffee cup sits beside a typewriter.
-Posters on the walls remind one that “Lose lips sink ships” and “Careless talk costs lives”.
-Everyone who worked at Bletchley had signed the Official Secrets Act.
-They were told that if they spoke of what they were doing to anyone that they would be charged with treason.
-Many of them kept their work secret there for the whole of their lives.
-They remained silent even after the important work done at Bletchley Park became public knowledge.
+Immersive films and interactive experiences help bring the experience to life.
+When I visited, the buildings were dressed to make it look as though it was still wartime – and as if the people working there had simply stepped away for a moment.
+A handbag sat by the leg of a desk, a coat was draped over a chair, and a coffee cup sat beside a typewriter.
+Posters on the walls caution that “Lose lips sink ships” and “Careless talk costs lives”.

 The Imitation Game